 And the Swiss economy wasn’t apparently able to absorb some of them because the number of unemployed people who enrolled with the RAV increased by 3,229, bringing the total number of unemployed persons to 136,983.

 Consumer Spending & Sentiment

-On a slightly more upbeat note, the year-on-year reading shows that retail sales is still in the red, but it’s steadily clawing its way back up after dropping hard back in May of this year.
+On a slightly more upbeat note, the year-on-year reading shows that retail sales are still in the red, but it’s steadily clawing its way back up after dropping hardback in May of this year.

 The ordinary Swiss consumer may not be all that happy, but business is good in Switzerland since the KOF Swiss Economic Institute’s economic barometer or Konjunkturbarometer ticked slightly higher to 100.7 in August from 100.4 previously.

 The overall optimism is due to positive tendencies in the banking and manufacturing sectors, although the construction sector seems to be holding some negative sentiment.Oh, to the newbie forex traders out there, the KOF economic barometer is a leading indicator for the Swiss economy comprised of 217 indicator variables.